Meet the Team

 Digital Content & Grant Research Specialist

-Kimera is a perpetual learner who leverages her creative and analytical abilities to make an impact in the world of digital marketing.
-She holds certifications in digital marketing, Google Ads Search and Measurement Certifications, a Post-Graduate Diploma in Business Administration with a specialization in marketing, and a Post-Graduate Diploma in Public Relations and Corporate Communication.
+Kimera is a perpetual learner who leverages her creative and analytical abilities to make an impact in the world of digital marketing and grant research.
+She holds certifications in digital marketing, Google Ads Search and Measurement Certifications, a Post-Graduate Diploma in Business Administration with a specialization in marketing, and a Post-Graduate diploma in Public Relations and Corporate Communication.

 She brings out her artistic side by exploring various arts such as knitting, weaving, painting, etc. and by being an avid reader.
 She loves travelling and has visited more than 25 countries!
 Her motto in life is to be kind and compassionate and to use her talents for the good of humanity.